hotwired-laravel/turbo-laravel/README.md

 }
 ```

-If you want to take the "mixed" approach I mentioned earlier, you can tell Turbo Laravel to only broadcast changes _to other_ users, and feed the current user's with Turbo Stream messages in the HTTP response they triggered.
-Do tell Turbo Laravel to broadast only to others, add the following like to your `AppServiceProvider` in the `boot` method:
+If you want to take the "mixed" approach I mentioned earlier, you can tell Turbo Laravel to only broadcast changes _to other_ users, and feed back the current user with Turbo Stream messages using the HTTP response they triggered.
+To tell Turbo Laravel to broadcast only to others, add the following in the `boot` method of your `AppServiceProvider`:

 ```php
 <?php